 - Norteamericano is usually used in Latin America to refer to someone from the United States.

-- Internar is the verb usually referred to refer to the admitting of someone to a hospital.
-While it might have been technically more precise in the translation to refer to children admitted to Bogota hospitals, the meaning was changed slightly in accord with everyday English usage.
+- Internar is the verb usually used when referring to the admitting of someone to a hospital.
+While it might have been technically more precise in the translation to refer to children admitted to Bogota hospitals, the translated meaning was changed slightly in accord with everyday English usage.

 - The idiom por arte de magia is an example of an adverbial phrase.
 It is translated here as "magically," but is frequently translated as "as if by magic."